-The Florida NextGen Test Bed (FTB) is a FAA initiative to develop a NextGen research and demonstration facility at the Embry Riddle Aeronautical University adjacent to the Daytona Beach International Airport (DAB) in Florida.
-The FTB provides a platform for new NextGen demonstrations to be efficiently conducted at an early stage without affecting the National Airspace System (NAS).
-This reduces risk by enabling the FAA to evaluate the viability of these new technologies and concepts before making further investments and decisions on potential implementation in operations.
+The Florida NextGen Test Bed (FTB) is a NextGen research and demonstration facility at the Florida's Embry Riddle Aeronautical University near the Daytona Beach International Airport (DAB).
+The FTB provides a platform for new NextGen demonstrations to be efficiently conducted at an early stage while avoiding adverse impacts on the National Airspace System (NAS).
+This reduces risk by enabling the FAA to evaluate the viability of these new technologies and concepts.
+More notably, our agency can use these evaluations to inform our decisions on further investments and potential implementation in operations.

-The mission of the FTB is to provide a forum to help foster NextGen partnerships with industry, academia, and government by providing a facility for the integration and demonstration of new functions.
+The FTB strives to act as a forum to help foster NextGen partnerships with industry, academia, and government by providing a facility for the integration and demonstration of new functions.
 It is governed by the FAA and used by NextGen stakeholders within industry, academia, and government.
 The FTB provides an integrated NAS based platform for NextGen by leveraging NAS systems augmented by prototype functionality.
-The Test Bed is envisioned to house a microcosm of the NAS, demonstrating prototype NextGen capabilities that are aligned with planned functionality as depicted by the NAS Enterprise Architecture and Infrastructure Roadmaps.
-The Test Bed can be used to evaluate concepts, operational research, capabilities, and technologies prior to these being funded, implemented, or fielded at a NAS facility.
+The FTB is envisioned to house a microcosm of the NAS, demonstrating prototype NextGen capabilities that are aligned with planned functionality as depicted by the NAS Enterprise Architecture and Infrastructure Roadmaps.
+The FTB can be used to evaluate concepts, operational research, capabilities, and technologies prior to these being funded, implemented, or fielded at a NAS facility.
 It provides an open platform to help evaluate and examine the feasibility of new technologies.

 |Patrick Kelly||CSI Branch Manager||609-485-7202|

 |Nick Marzelli||FTB Lead||609-485-5633|